 - To ensure the educational integrity of co-curricular activities on campus, SUNY Brockport has established registration procedures for student organizations.
 Organizations include clubs, organizations, fraternities, sororities, club sports and honorary societies.
-College registration allows an organization to conduct business on and off campus and using SUNY Brockport’s name, services, equipment, and facilities according to outlined policies and procedures.
-Student organizations actions and behaviors must align with and support the mission of the college.
+University registration allows an organization to conduct business on and off campus and using SUNY Brockport’s name, services, equipment, and facilities according to outlined policies and procedures.
+Student organizations actions and behaviors must align with and support the mission of the University.

-- Registration by a student organization shall constitute an agreement by the organization, its officers, and its members to observe and abide by the Code of Student Conduct; all College policies; and local, state, and federal laws.
+- Registration by a student organization shall constitute an agreement by the organization, its officers, and its members to observe and abide by the Code of Student Conduct; all University policies; and local, state, and federal laws.

 Definition of a Registered Student Organization:

 A university registered student organization at SUNY Brockport is:

 - any student-driven group whose primary membership and entire leadership consists of students currently enrolled at SUNY Brockport;

 - formed in order to contribute to the students’ personal development and the advancement of the University Mission;

 - Officially registered by SUNY Brockport, according to the Student Organization Affiliation Policy.